Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Improved sensitivity analysis

 \subsection{Application to the EGS study}

-Table \ref{tab.sens2} contains a comparison of 95\% confidence intervals calculated at $\Gamma=1$ and sensitivity values within the septic and non-septic subgroups for the hospital length of stay outcome using three standard errors: the conventional standard error for a paired design, the regression-based standard error, and one formed by pairing together pairs on the basis of observed covariates.
+Table~\ref{tab.sens2} contains a comparison of 95\% confidence intervals calculated at $\Gamma=1$ and sensitivity values within the septic and non-septic subgroups for the hospital length of stay outcome using three standard errors: the conventional standard error for a paired design, the regression-based standard error, and one formed by pairing together pairs on the basis of observed covariates.
 In our application, the different standard error estimators did not materially alter the confidence interval lengths.
 We found that the $\Gamma$ changepoints were also similar across standard errors.
 Results for the complication and mortality outcomes indicated a similar trend and are omitted here.

 This lack of improvement suggests that there is little evidence for substantive effect modification within the sepsis and non-sepsis subgroups on the basis of other patient characteristics.
-To formally test this, we use the test of the proportional dose model described in \S \ref{sec:omni}.
-We set $\beta=0.01$, and construct a $99\%$ confidence interval for $\lambda_0$ by inverting the test $\varphi^{(\lambda_0)}_{\bQ_{PoP}}$ at $\Gamma=1$.
-We then maximize (\ref{eq:pval}) over $\lambda_0$ in this confidence interval, and form $p_{0.01}$ through (\ref{eq:pbeta}).
-For septic patients, the resulting $p$-value for the complication outcome is 0.65, and the $p$-value is 0.10 for the length of stay outcome.
-Within the non-septic patients, the $p$-values are 0.67 and 0.77 for the complication and length of stay outcomes respectively.
-Therefore, we fail to reject the null hypothesis that the proportional dose model holds in both subgroups, finding little evidence that the IV estimates vary as a function of over 90 additional observed covariates.
+In the web-based supplement, we formally derive an exact omnibus test for effect modification which leverages our improved standard errors.
+Using this test, for all outcome variables and within both the septic and non-septic subgroup we fail to reject the null hypothesis that the proportional dose model in \S \ref{sec:propdose} holds, finding little evidence that the IV estimates vary as a function of over 90 additional observed covariates.